 Guelph is a great city to invest in because it is a desirable place to live.
 Investors will likely be able to find credible tenants with stable incomes, as well as reap large benefits on the resale value of the home purchased when the time comes.
 Situated 60 minutes from Toronto and 45 minutes from Hamilton, we suspect Ontarians will be heading to Guelph over the next several years as the GTA and GHA become further inflated by the imbalance of supply and demand.

 When looking at housing in Ontario, it is known that home prices get more affordable as you move westward along Lake Ontario from Toronto, and St. Catharines reflects that.
 The average home price is $403,300, well over $125,000 difference from the not-so-far away Hamilton region’s average home price.
-And with the upcoming GO Transit expansion including a stop in St. Catharines, it isn’t likely this Industrial city will remain “affordable” for long.
-Commuters to the GTA will likely see St. Catharines as a cost-effective location for homeownership, since many buyers, especially first time buyers, are priced out of the GTA, and many even the GHA.
+And with the upcoming GO Transit expansion including a stop in St. Catharines, it isn’t likely this city will remain “affordable” for long.
+Commuters to the GTA will likely see St. Catharines as a cost-effective location for homeownership, since many buyers - especially first time buyers - are priced out of the GTA and GHA.

 Beyond our top five choices, there are many desirable cities in Ontario to invest in, including Brantford, Kitchener/Waterloo, and Barrie.
 There is a demand for rental properties in most major Ontario cities, so 2020 is a great time for investors to get some skin in the game.

 Are you ready to purchase an investment property?
 Purplebricks can help.